Top Issue Tracking Software

 - Can get expensive with more users because of the pricing structure

-Userback is a visual feedback tool for software development teams.
+Userback is a visual feedback tool for software and web development teams.
 It collects customer feedback directly from the website.
-Teams can also use it for user acceptance testing, features requests, design feedback, customer satisfaction, and bug tracking.
-Companies that use it include web agencies, design and development firms, and software teams.
+Teams can also use it for user acceptance testing, feature requests, design feedback, customer satisfaction, and bug tracking.
+Userback’s customers include web agencies, design and development firms, and software teams.

 Userback lets users track bugs with video and annotated screenshots.
-Users can collect bug reports from a website or application and send screenshots and videos as attachments.
+Users can collect bug reports from a website or application, then send screenshots and videos as attachments.
 Features include bug reporting templates, console logs, event tracking, custom workflows, chat and email notifications, user permissions, task assignment, and team collaboration, among others.

 - On-site text and notes